 Plenty of top-notch big-name watch brands offer great watches at prices that your handbag may be able to handle.
 This is especially true if you are in the market for a classic look or a daily wearer.
 Often, in order to please satisfy today’s demanding customers, watch brands will turn to stainless steel to achieve the desired price point and will simplify the functions, often offering just hours, minutes, seconds, and sometimes a date.
 What else do you need?

 Additionally, with the holidays just around the corner, you may be looking for a gift for that special someone in your life.
 Watches make a great gift.
 They are the perfect way to tell someone you understand that time is precious and you went to the trouble of picking out a watch they might love.
 While a $1,000 gift may seem extravagant, for some it is just the right amount to spend.
 Either way — whether buying a gift for someone else or for yourself – there are plenty of timepieces to fit the under-$1,000 budget.
-Here we offer a look at six top women’s watches that retail for less than a thousand dollars and that will have you looking stylish in a second.
+Here we offer a look at seven top women’s watches that retail for less than a thousand dollars and that will have you looking stylish in a second.

 Hamilton Jazzmaster Open Heart Lady Automatic – USD 995

 Once an American brand, Hamilton is now a Swiss brand, owned and operated by the Swatch Group.
 This ownership gives the brand a great advantage when it comes to being able to offer a value proposition because the Group makes movements and more.
 This Jazzmaster Open Heart Lady Automatic watch is a bit of a steal.
 The mechanical movement inside is automatic, meaning it winds itself with the moves of the wrist.
 It features an aperture on the dial that allows for viewing a portion of the movement.
 The Jazzmaster Open Heart Lady Auto watch is offered in an array of dial colors and strap options, but this stunning aqua hue is a heartthrob.